God Is Light

-God did not need to wait for the fourth day when He created the sun to have light.
+True, God created the sun on the 4th day.
+But, He did not need to wait until then to have light.
 The very presence of God emits light which is His glory.
-The Bible says in Revelation when God is in the city, there’s no night there, because He is the light “And the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did lighten it” (Revelation 21:23).
-The glorious effulgence of the presence of God will give more than sufficient light (Isa.
-60:19, 20).
+The Bible says in Revelation when God is in the city, there’s no night there, because He is the light.
+“And the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did lighten it” (Revelation 21:23).
+The glorious light of the presence of God will give more than sufficient light to illuminate the city (Isaiah 60:19, 20).

-Light has ever been a symbol of the divine presence.
-As physical light is essential to physical life, so divine light is necessary if rational beings are to have moral and spiritual life.
-“God is light” (1 John 1:5); and to those in whose hearts the work of recreating the divine likeness is going on apace, He comes again today bidding the shadows of sin, uncertainty, and discouragement flee, saying, “Let there be light.”
+Light has ever been a sign of the divine presence.
+As physical light is necessary to physical life, so divine light is essential if human beings are to have moral and spiritual life.
+“God is light” (1 John 1:5); and to those in whose hearts the work of recreating the divine likeness is going on, the Lord appears and casts the works of sin, doubt, and discouragement away, commanding, “Let there be light.”

 In His service,